 The amount of activity that the patient completes during an evaluation depends on their pain levels and activity tolerance at this time.
 They may get as far as the side of the bed, or they may be able to walk to the bathroom.

 At the end of the evaluation, check vitals again and discuss the plan of care with the patient for the rest of their stay.
-During an evaluation, try to obtain the patient’s home set-up.
+The evaluation should be completed by the therapist, and all necessary documentation must be completed before proceeding.
+During an evaluation, try to obtain the patient’s home set-up by assessing the home environment for safety and equipment needs.
 This way, you will be able to determine if any adaptive equipment/durable medical equipment will be needed before the patient is discharged home.

 Pain

 All patients experience pain differently.
 While some patients may experience no pain, others may experience extensive pain on the day of surgery, depending on medications.
 Be sure to educate patients to stay on top of their pain medication schedules, and modify their therapy schedule if needed.
-Always remind your patient to keep ice on their knee between therapy sessions to help reduce the overall pain and swelling.
+Occupational therapy can also help patients manage pain by teaching coping strategies and activity modification, which can lead to greater independence and reduced discomfort.
+Always remind your patient to keep ice on their knee between therapy sessions to help reduce the overall pain and swelling, reducing pain to improve participation in therapy and daily activities.

 Activities of Daily Living

-The important thing to address when treating a client after any joint replacement surgery is their ADL/ IADL performance and safety upon discharge.
+The important thing to address when treating a client after any joint replacement surgery is their ability to safely and effectively perform ADL/IADL tasks, with a focus on performing daily self-care activities upon discharge.
+While this section focuses on knees, similar principles apply to other joints.
 The road to recovery is different for everyone, and clients may need to use compensatory strategies during ADLs depending on the range of motion of their knee.

 Maybe they will need equipment such as a reacher or a sock-aid to complete the task independently.
 In the rare event that the client is discharged home with a catheter, you will need to provide education on threading the catheter through the pant leg first.